 As another example, HEVC or advanced video coding (AVC) bitstreams indicate parameters and values through video usability information (VUI) and supplemental enhancement information (SEI) constructs at the sequence parameter set level.

-7.2 Colorimetry and colour range descriptions
+7.2 Colour coding characteristics

 7.2.1 General

-Colour volume information can describe combinations of video properties that are needed to convert between colour volumes.
+Colour coding characteristics can describe combinations of video properties that are needed to convert between colour volumes.
 Such conversions may include changes in bit depth, changes in colour subsampling, non-linear optimizations and may also include transformations based on carriage and bit rate restrictions.
-SD, HD, and UHD material are typically associated with certain colorimetry properties as indicated in Table 1, but this information can be carried in different places or may be inferred depending on the storage or streaming format.
+SD, HD, and UHD material are typically associated with certain colour coding characteristics properties as indicated in Table 1, but this information can be carried in different places or may be inferred depending on the storage or streaming format.

-Table 1 – SD, HD, and UHD video colorimetry properties
+Table 1 – SD, HD, and UHD video colour coding characteristics properties